|Policy and Procedure Statement 8.13||Nontenure Line Faculty|

 |Reviewer: Associate Provost||Attachment A|

-1. In recognition of the essential role of the adjunct faculty in delivering curriculum and contributing to the culture of scholarship at Texas State University, an Adjunct Faculty Workload Release program has been established to allow full-time, non tenure-track faculty to receive up to a six workload credit reduction of their normal semester teaching load (at full pay and benefits) to pursue scholarly/creative projects, curriculum development, or teaching improvement projects.
+1. In recognition of the essential role of the nontenure line faculty in delivering curriculum and contributing to the culture of scholarship at Texas State University, a Nontenure Line Faculty Workload Release Program has been established to allow full-time, non tenure-track faculty to receive up to a six workload credit reduction of their normal semester teaching load (at full pay and benefits) to pursue scholarly/creative projects, curriculum development, or teaching improvement projects.

 2. Eligibility to apply and be considered is limited to faculty members with: